Quan-p/Project-Calculator/README.md

 # Project-Calculator
-On-screen calculator using JavaScript, HTML, and CSS.
+On-screen calculator using JavaScript, HTML, and CSS for The Odin Project.